Emperor: Brazil

 When Napoleon I ordered the invasion of Portugal in 1807 because it refused to join the Continental System, the Portuguese Braganzas moved their capital to Rio de Janeiro to avoid the fate of the Spanish Bourbons (Napoleon I arrested them and made his brother Joseph king).
 When the French general Jean-Andoche Junot arrived in Lisbon, the Portuguese fleet had already left with all the local elite.

 In 1808, under a British naval escort, the fleet arrived in Brazil.
-Later, in 1815, the Portuguese Prince Regent (since 1816 King João VI) proclaimed the United Kingdom of Portugal, Brazil and the Algarves, as a union of three kingdoms, lifting Brazil from its colonial status.
+Later, in 1815, the Portuguese Prince Regent (later King as João VI) proclaimed the United Kingdom of Portugal, Brazil and the Algarves, as a union of three kingdoms, lifting Brazil from its colonial status.

-After the fall of Napoleon I and the Liberal revolution in Portugal, the Portuguese royal family returned to Europe (1821).
-Prince Pedro of Braganza (King João's older son) stayed in South America acting as regent of the local kingdom, but, two years later in 1822, he proclaimed himself Pedro I, first Emperor of Brazil.
-He did, however, recognize his father, João VI, as Titular Emperor of Brazil —a purely honorific title—until João VI's death in 1826.
+After the fall of Napoleon and the Liberal Revolution in Portugal, the Portuguese royal family returned to Europe (1821).
+Prince Pedro of Braganza (King João's older son) stayed in South America acting as regent of the local kingdom, but, in 1822, he proclaimed himself Emperor of Brazil under the regnal name of Pedro I. He did, however, recognise his father, João VI, as Titular Emperor of Brazil —a purely honorific title—until João VI's death in 1826.

 The empire came to an end in 1889, with the overthrow of Emperor Pedro II (Pedro I's son and successor), when the Brazilian republic was proclaimed.

-Today the headship of the Imperial House of Brazil is disputed between two branches of the House of Orléans-Braganza.
+Today the headship of the Imperial House of Brazil is disputed between two branches of the House of Orléans-Braganza: the Vassouras branch, headed by Bertrand of Orléans-Braganza, and the Petrópolis branch, headed by Pedro Carlos of Orléans-Braganza.
+Both Bertrand and Pedro Carlos are great-great-grandsons of Emperor Pedro II.